-In addition, ecodesign principles must be applied when further developing vehicle and/or infrastructure components.
-The environmental impacts must be taken into account across the entire product life cycle (from design and use through to recycling, reuse, disposal etc.) and minimised as far as possible.
-This approach must be applied to the main components of the cooperative R&D projects and flagship projects submitted.
 The cooperative R&D projects of the research category "Experimental Development" and flagship projects submitted are required to complement the research and development work with a demonstration component.
-The project developments (prototypes, systems, etc.) must be tested under real-life operating conditions during a demonstration phase running over a period of at least 6 months.
+The project developments (prototypes, systems, etc.) must be tested under real-world operating conditions during a demonstration phase running over a period of at least 6 months.
+Operational demonstration must be based exclusively on electricity and/or hydrogen from renewable resources.
 A monitoring system must be established to determine whether the prototypes achieve the target values and to identify areas offering potential for further improvement.
-Possibilities for transition to regular operation should also be presented.
+The potential transition to regular operations should also be presented.
 The fuelling and charging infrastructure installed should, as far as possible, be made accessible to other transport infrastructure users during the demonstration phase.